jacobmca/Shelter-Dog-Database/README.md

 ## Description

-This is the Shelter Dog Finder, a search engine that allows you to sort through shelter dogs and favorite the ones you like most.
-Based on your favorites, the application will automatically match you with an option.
+This is the Shelter Dog Finder, a search engine that allows users to sort through shelter dogs and favorite the ones you connect with most.
+Based on your favorites, the application will automatically match you with a shelter.

-Users just need to sign up/login in order to use the app.
-Sign-in requires a username and e-mail.
+This repo primarily utilizes React, TypeScript, and Bootstrap.

-This repo is based in React, TypeScript, and Bootstrap.
+Users can sign up to use the app with a username and e-mail.

 ## Usage

-After downloading the program per the below, run the following commands in your terminal:
+After downloading, run the following commands in your terminal:

 npm i<br/>
 npm run dev